Mother's Day Sermon 2023

 Beef Carbonnade: Belgian Beef, Beer, and Onion Stew

 This recipe is in America’s Test Kitchen Cookbook.
 I’m adding notes on how I prepare it.
 Enjoy!
-Susan D (Amzie’s Mom 😊) Ingredients:
+Susan D (Amzie’s Mom 😊)

 3.5 lbs Top blade steak trimmed and cut into 1” pieces.
 I have used stew meat or cut up a roast.